Saturday, October 12, 2024

 The book of Isaiah describes this agony on the heart of Christ.
 Christ is the one on whom the Lord laid the iniquity of us all.
 Humbled he wept before God in the garden.
 Christ Jesus is acquainted with grief.
 The alto harmony elevates the song at just the right moment to paraphrase Isaiah 53:3, “The Man of All Sorrows, he never forgot what sorrow is carried by the hearts that he bought.”

 The bridge includes a small swell and airy piano chords, but the song has no real build because there is no resolution.
-Christ’s restoration does not erase the hurt and pain.
+Our salvation in Christ does not erase the hurt and pain.
 “The aching remains,” says Peterson “but the breaking does not.”
 The heavens answered with the silence of God.
 (Sarah Benton)

 11. In the Night (2010)